mason369/mason369/AWESOME-STARS.md

 - [weixiansen574/Genshin-Lyre-midi-player](https://github.com/weixiansen574/Genshin-Lyre-midi-player) - 基于无障碍的原神midi自动演奏器（自动弹琴）
 - [LingASDJ/harder-sprouted-pd](https://github.com/LingASDJ/harder-sprouted-pd) - This is HSPD in multiple languages.
 - [AnsdoShip/magic-ling-pixel-dungeon](https://github.com/AnsdoShip/magic-ling-pixel-dungeon) - Magic Ling Pixel Dungeon, started at 2021-2-12.
 Based on Shattered Pixel Dungeon.
-- [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - Traditional roguelike game with pixel-art graphics and simple interface
+- [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - Shattered Pixel Dungeon is an open-source traditional roguelike dungeon crawler with randomized levels and enemies, and hundreds of items to collect and use.
+Its based on the source code of Pixel Dung
 - [iBotPeaches/Apktool](https://github.com/iBotPeaches/Apktool) - A tool for reverse engineering Android apk files

 ## JavaScript